 And shhhhhh . . . don’t tell anyone, but they are gluten free and dairy free!

-They evolved from a rich fudgy chocolate sauce I have made for years – we call it Mississippi Mud Sauce (recipe to follow in another post).
+They evolved from a rich fudgy chocolate sauce I have made for years – we call it Mississippi Mud Sauce.
 With a few tweaks, it grew into these sophisticated truffles.

 And I’ll let you in on another little secret – these are delectable right out of the freezer! – so you’d better hide them deep in there, under the frozen sauerkraut or under those fish heads you’re freezing for fish stock later in the year.
 (Let me know if that’s enough to keep you out of there – it doesn’t always work for me.)

 If you whip up a batch of these quickly now, you can have a few to nibble while you sip your eggnog and wrap presents tonight after the young’uns are in bed.
 And if there are any truffles left, wrap ’em in shiny paper and give them as a hostess gift.
 You’ll be invited back, I’m sure.

 Kitchen Frau Notes: Any regular smooth peanut butter works perfectly here, but if you’re using a natural peanut butter (the kind with only peanuts in it) look for a brand that’s really smooth.
 Some of the natural ones tend to be gritty – which is fine for a peanut butter sandwich, but not so velvety for a truffle.
 I’ve found the ‘Natur’ brand to be the smoothest one I can find here in Alberta.